 In 2018, The Government of Taiwan approved a six-year, $342 million development plan for the National Palace Museum.
 This will include the renovation and expansion of the National Palace Museum headquarters as well as creating an exhibition and restoration facility at the museum’s Southern Branch in Chiayi County.

-The final entry on the list of the top 20 most visited museums in the world is the Musée d’Orsay in Paris, France.
-This institution saw a large increase in visitors in 2019, up 15% from 3,175,000 the previous year.
+The final entry on this list of the top 20 most visited museums in the world is the Musée d’Orsay in Paris, France.

 The Musée d’Orsay is located in the former Gare d’Orsay, a Beaux-Arts railway station built between 1898 and 1900.
 As well as sculptures, furniture, and photography, it holds the largest collection of Impressionist and post-Impressionist paintings in the world, including work by including Monet, Degas, Renoir, Cézanne, Gauguin, and Van Gogh.

-Figures courtesy of The TEA/AECOM Theme Index and Museum Index 2019.
+Figures courtesy of The TEA/AECOM Theme Index and Museum Index.
 All images courtesy of those museums mentioned, unless otherwise stated.